 It has the looks

 As mentioned, we PC gamers want our rigs to look as good as they perform.
-Typically air coolers haven’t always been the prettiest component in the case.
-Corsair is attempting to change all of that with its new sleek design.
+Typically, air coolers haven’t always been the prettiest component in the case, but Corsair is attempting to change all of that with its new sleek design.

 You can tell as soon as you open the box that Corsair is pushing for the premium market with this cooler.
 The packaging is sturdy, and the cooler comes packaged in a clam-shell plastic holder that protects it nicely.
 What’s nice here is the added extras in the box.
 You receive additional XTM50 Thermal Paste, as well as what’s included on the pre-pasted heatsink.
 You receive an especially long screwdriver to make mounting the cooler a little easier and simpler – a nice touch.
 You’ll also receive your mounting hardware and the usual literature.

-The A500 sports a modern triangulated pattern throughout the visible faces cooler, and the removable top plate is finished in a brushed bronze finish.
-An understated and clean look that’s going to feel at home in most people’s rigs.
+The A500 sports a modern triangulated pattern throughout the visible faces, and the removable top plate is finished in a brushed bronze finish.
+It’s an understated and clean look that’s going to feel at home in most people’s rigs.

 Moving on to the heatsink and heat pipes themselves.
 The aluminium heat sink and copper heat pipes have been coated in the same metallic silver finish to give a seamless look across the board – adding to the premium look and feel of this cooler.